nielsrhansen/ProstateDream/README.md

 ### Misc.

-The directory `Write-up` contains the [original write-up](https://www.synapse.org/#!Synapse:syn4260742/wiki/234778) submitted for the competition
+The directory `Write-up` contains the [original write-up](https://www.synapse.org/#!Synapse:syn4260742/wiki/234778) submitted for the competition.